 A more robust approach is to require every purchaser to register for the sale and submit to KYC, allowing only accredited US investors, or those outside of the US to participate.
 But let’s be honest, that’s pretty antithetical to this whole permissionless, decentralised vibe we’ve got going on here, isn’t it?

 It’s also totally missing the point of basing the regulatory analysis of a token’s design on US law.
 Most jurisdictions have similar securities regulations, it’s just that the US laws are the clearest and the SEC are the most ‘prosecutey’.
-If you’ve satisfied the requirements of the SEC, you can be reasonably confident you’ve satisfied them elsewhere too.
+Regulations vary meaningfully across jurisdictions, but if you’ve satisfied the requirements of the SEC, that's a good start towards satisfying them elsewhere too.

 Further, it’s not clear where liability lies if, through secondary market trading, tokens considered securities under US law find their way into the hands of non-accredited US investors.
 Some may even argue that blocking the largest market for tokens simply manufactures demand for resellers of the token to serve, thereby increasing speculative demand for the token in the ICO.
 Even if the promoter isn’t liable, passing that risk on to the people who buy your token seems like kind of a dick move.